Nievescs20/qwire/README.md

 The application should now be running at `http://localhost:<some-port-#>`.
 Check your terminal for the exact port number.

 This application is a PWA, which means it can be installed and used offline on any desktop or laptop machine.
-To do this, simply visit the website https://qtaskmanager.onrender.com/ on your machine and follow the instructions to add the application to your applications.
+To do this, simply visit the website https://qtaskmanager.onrender.com/ on your machine and click the install button located at the right side of the url bar.

 Features
 --------